unahouExosite/docs/guides/user-management.md

     -- Reset successfully
     return ret
     ```
-  * For UI part, there are two pages: one is for users to request by submiting email; the other is  for requesters to set new password.
+  * For UI, there are two pages: one is for users to request by submiting an email; the other is for requesters to set a new password.

-    Please create file **files/forgotten.html** and put the following code into it.
-In this page, there is only an input for email address.
+3. Create file **files/forgotten.html** and put the following code into it (on this page, there is only an input for email address).

     ```html
     <!DOCTYPE html>